-Snackable Tip: Use brown in brands that focus on their rich history in the industry: fashion, retail and services that bring both luxury and a down-to-earth service.
+Snackable Tip: Use brown in brands that focus on their rich history in the industry: fashion, retail, and services that bring both luxury and down-to-earth service.

 It is a complex colour both offers a sense of security and intrigues.
 But most important, green is a must for brands that produce in the name for fresh and natural — be it bio products or are in the food industry.

-One example of great rebranding strategy is British Petroleum, which happened in 2000, when they changed the 70 years logo to a green-and-yellow Helios – the name for the Greek sun god.
-In the new strategy, British Petroleum saw a rebirth from just a company that extracts oil by challenging the green growth with its new logo symbolising rebirth and closer to nature.
+One example of a great rebranding strategy is British Petroleum, which happened in 2000 when they changed the 70 years logo to a green-and-yellow Helios – the name for the Greek sun god.
+In the new strategy, British Petroleum saw a rebirth from just a company that extracts oil by challenging the green growth with its new logo symbolizing rebirth and closer to nature.

 From that moment, every move in their brand strategy is around the green colour and palette and green change, and the banner ads are not an exception:

-Blue is such a difficult colour to put in a box, because it is used in such broad ares and is the colour of dependability.
-It gives a sense of strength, tranquility and assurance.
+Blue is such a difficult colour to put in a box, because it is used in such broad areas and is the colour of dependability.
+It gives a sense of strength, tranquility, and assurance.